sarim/gbash/README.md

 # Known Issue

-1. It fails when terminal is launched for the first time, as it can't find systemd.You can close the failed and open new tabs.
-It works from now on.
+1. ~~It fails when terminal is launched for the first time, as it can't find systemd.You can close the failed and open new tabs.
+It works from now on.~~
+No longer an issue, workaround implemented.